 This letter provides precautionary measures you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your financial account and explanation of benefit statements and credit reports for fraudulent or irregular activity on a regular basis.
+Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.